StoneShark/CSPSolver/README.md

 - NonRecBacktracking
 - MinConflictsSolver

+Using the experimenter with "--solver all" with show a nominal comparison of the time required for each solver.
+More detailed timing can be selected with the "--timer" option and it's values.

 ## Variable Chooser ##

 Choosing the next variable to assign can greatly improve solver time.
 The following are included: